infojunkie/ireal-musicxml/README.md

 ```

 `xmllint` is required to run tests (but NOT at runtime).
 It is used to ensure that the generated MusicXML is valid.

+# Known issues
+- No chord (N.C.)
+MusicXML spec [needs a `root/root-step`](https://forums.makemusic.com/viewtopic.php?f=12&t=2476#p9099), which [confuses MuseScore](https://musescore.org/en/node/313008).
+- Generating a staff note for each chord [confuses MuseScore into playing that (dummy) note](https://musescore.org/en/node/313008), which is only there to indicate the rhythm structure.
+Currently using `note/unptiched` which is not understood by MuseScore.